thinkjs/thinkjs/packages/think-mongoose/README.md

 }
 ```

-Sometime, you want to add some methods to schema, you can get schema instance by yourself, then return instance:
+Sometime, you want to add some methods to schema, then you can get schema instance by yourself and return instance:

 ```js
 module.exports = class extends think.Mongoose {